juanpciceri/AWS-RDS_MYSQL-AUTOMATION-WITH-BOTO3-AWS_SSM/README.md

 Image 6.
 DB available.

+# How to connect to the RDS DB

 The important information to be able to connect to his EC2 instance is the endpoint and port for connection.
 You could check this information on your AWS console.
 Sensitive information such as user and password is not shown on the AWS console interface, so make sure you kept this info secure.

 ![image](https://user-images.githubusercontent.com/32818490/117999010-6b8b3300-b312-11eb-8649-ae1a24c5090f.png)